« Ah!... I See My Bribe Paid Off | Main | Decent Films doings: Angels & Demons »

 Jerkily introduced, without seeing the discussion that led to this statement, after the reporter has just been telling you that Hefner is one of West's heroes, the quotation creates the impression that West endorses Hefner.

 But . . . c'mon.
-I'm guessing that Chris West loves Hefner in the same way that Fundamentalists love Catholics--that is, they love them so much they want them to repent of their lifestyle.
+I'm guessing that Chris West loves Hefner in the same way that Fundamentalists love Catholics–that is, they love them so much they want them to repent of their lifestyle.

 And that's hinted at by what West says next: "I really do.
 Why?
 Because I think I understand his ache.
 I think I understand his longing because I feel it myself.
-There is this yearning, this ache, this longing we all have for love, for union, for intimacy."
+There is this yearning, this ache, this longing we all have for love, for union, for intimacy.&q

 So this is not an endorsement of Hefner and what he's doing.
-It's compassion toward him, a recognition that there is something broken in Hefner--and all of us--that needs to be addressed.
+It's compassion toward him, a recognition that there is something broken in Hefner–and all of us–that needs to be addressed.

 The language about "feeling his ache" doesn't strike me as the best way to say this.
 I don't really want to get into Hugh Hefner's head in quite that way (though that's what the language invites me to do).